-We don't have an exact number, but during the RFP process, we send out an email and make phone calls to our private school principals provided in the private school directory via the school district.
-We let them know we're submitting a proposal and if awarded, we do outreach to invite them to participate in the program.

-We will relay any information regarding policies due to COVID-19, if applicable.
-When we hear back from principals we can better gauge participation and numbers.
-On average, our Joe R. Lee Branch welcomes roughly 12-15 private school students to its 21st CCLC program each year.
+We don't have an exact number, but during the RFP process, we send out a letter to all of our private school principals provided in the private school directory via the school district.
+We invite them to participate in the program.
+In August, we invited them to participate in the program and relayed any new information regarding policies and the program schedule.
+We typically welcome at our Walt Disney World Clubhouse approximately 10-12 private school students into its 21st CCLC program each year.